Hackers

 Despite the scale and apparent seriousness of such hacking attempts, consumers generally do not feel threatened by such cyber attacks, even on companies they deal with and which hold their personal and financial information.
 After all, it is widely understood that victims of cyberattacks who are unfortunate enough to lose money via their credit card details being stolen, can report the crime and in most cases have their funds quickly returned.

-When it comes to the damage caused by cyber crime and the irresponsible use of customer data, Wall Street has a short memory and is quick to forgive.
+Regarding the damage caused by cybercrime and the irresponsible use of customer data, Wall Street has a short memory and is quick to forgive.

-The paper also discovered that, because a victim of cyber attack invests to prevent future breaches, there is no evidence of an uptick in staff being fired after an attack, and "there is no significant effect of hacking on firms' operating performance in the long-term."
+The paper also discovered that, because a cyber attack victim invests to prevent future breaches, there is no evidence of an uptick in staff firing after an attack, and "there is no significant effect of hacking on firms' operating performance in the long term."

 Earl Enterprises